-- 4. Guidelines for Central Government Ministries/Departments are on: - Suo motu disclosure of more items under Section 4. - ii.
-Guidelines for digital publication of proactive disclosure under Section 4. - iii.
-Detailing of Section 4(1)(b)(iii), 4(1)(b)(iv), 4(1)(b)(xi) and 4(1)(b)(xiv) - Compliance mechanism for suo motu disclosure (proactive disclosure) under iv. the RTI Act, 2005. - 5.
-The above guidelines are enclosed.
-However, it may be kept in mind that proactive disclosure should be done in the local language so that it remains accessible to public.
-It should be presented in a form that is easily understood and if technical words are used they should be carefully explained.
-As provided in section 4, disclosure should be made in as many mediums as feasible and disclosures should be kept up to date.
-The disclosure of Information may be made keeping in mind the provisions of Section 8 to 11 of the RTI Act. - Central Government Ministries/ Departments should undertake suo motu disclosure and ensure compliance based on these guidelines. - 7.
-The enclosed guidelines may be brought to the notice of all for compliance.
+- 1. Proactive disclosure should be done in the local language so that it remains accessible to public. - 2.
+It should be presented in a form that is easily understood and if technical words are used they should be carefully explained. - 3.
+As provided in section 4, disclosure should be made in as many mediums as feasible and disclosures should be kept up to date. - 4.
+The disclosure of Information may be made keeping in mind the provisions of Section 8 to 11 of the RTI Act.